 Mark has acted for a wide variety of clients in respect of mergers and acquisitions, cross-border debt finance, corporate restructurings and voluntary liquidations.
 Mark has also worked on a number of BVI regulatory compliance projects.
-Originally published in conjunction with Global Legal Insights.

-Please note that this guide is only intended to provide a very general overview of the matters to which it relates.
-It is not intended as legal advice and should not be relied on as such. © Carey Olsen 2018
+This guide is only intended to provide a very general overview of the matters to which it relates.
+It is not intended as legal advice and should not be relied on as such. © Carey Olsen 2021.

-Cayman Islands blockchain and cryptocurrency regulation 2019, first edition
+Cayman Islands blockchain and cryptocurrency regulation 2020, second edition